terascope/teraslice/docs/api.md

 ]
 ```

-#### POST /v1/ex/{exId}/_stop
+### POST /v1/ex/{exId}/_stop

-QUERY OPTIONS:
+Issues a stop command which will shutdown execution controller and workers for that job, marks the job execution context state as stopped.
+You can optionally add a timeout query parameter to dynamically change how long it will wait as the time the slicer/fetchers will exit will vary.

+**Note:** The timeout your provide will be added to the `network_latency_buffer` for the final timeout used.

+**QUERY OPTIONS:**

 - `timeout: number`
 - `blocking: boolean = true`

-issues a stop command which will shutdown execution controller and workers for that job, marks the job execution context state as stopped.
-You can optionally add a timeout query parameter to dynamically change how long it will wait as the time the slicer/readers will exit will vary.
-Note: the timeout your provide will be added to the network_latency_buffer for the final timeout used.

-USAGE:
+**USAGE:**

 ```sh
 $ curl -XPOST 'localhost:5678/v1/ex/863678b3-daf3-4ea9-8cb0-88b846cd7e57/_stop'